-We talk about all aspects of bullying in assemblies and lessons: we have very little bullying in our school but when it does occur we work with the students involved to make sure that it does not happen again.
+We talk about all aspects of bullying in assemblies and lessons: we have very little bullying in our school, however, when it does occur we apply restorative approaches to ensure a swift resolution.

-We provide expert help for any child who is experiencing any difficulties with behaviour or relationships from well-trained staff: for example the school's Learning Mentor, the Pastoral Head of Year or a member of the Learning Support Team.
+We provide expert help for any child experiencing difficulties with behaviour or relationships: for example the school's Mentor, the Pastoral Head of Year or a member of the Learning Support Team.

-When a student returns to school after a fixed-term exclusion, we meet the parents and pupil together and agree a support plan to help her or him settle back into school and make good progress in learning.
+When a student returns to school after a fixed-term exclusion, we meet the parents and pupil to agree a support plan to help her or him settle back into school and make good progress in learning.